Project Lead: Dalavich Improvement Group

 The communities of Inverinan, Dalavich, Lochavich and Kilmaha, which form the Dalavich Improvement Group (DIG), are planning to build a 350kW run of river hydroelectric scheme on the River Avich.
 However, the grid connection cost is high and the need for transmission network upgrades mean the connection would be limited to 50kW until 2021.

-explore alternative uses for the energy generated, Community Energy Scotland has prepared this report, which outlines six potential options to maximise local energy use from the hydroelectric scheme.
-These are:
+With a view to exploring alternative uses for the energy generated, Community Energy Scotland has prepared this report, which outlines six potential options to maximise local energy use from the hydroelectric scheme.

 1. Supply of electricity/heat via a ‘private wire’ network (Microgrid)